 6. Things to do in Amsterdam on Saturday

 Shopping in the city centre of Amsterdam is not recommended in Amsterdam on Saturday.
-The city is swamped with shoppers, not just locals and tourists, but also many ‘dagjesmensen’, which we call the people from the provinces who visit Amsterdam just for one day and love shopping and museums.
+The city is swamped with shoppers, not just locals and tourists, but also many locals.

 Amsterdam 9 Streets

 Instead, shop in the side streets of the Amsterdam canal belt in between Dam Square and the Jordaan.
-It’s full of quirky and cosy boutiques, selling stuff and fashion, from vintage to design.
-All set in the narrow streets with a abundant chaos of outdoor terraces, lunchrooms, bars & bikes and trend setting shoppers.
+It’s full of quirky and cozy boutiques, selling stuff and fashion, from vintage to design.
+All set in the narrow streets with abundant chaos of outdoor terraces, lunchrooms, bars & bikes and trend-setting shoppers.
 The area is named 9 streets.